International Resources on Early Intervention topic editor: Sue Goode

 Early Childhood Development: the Promise, the Problem, and the Path Forward (November 2013).
 This paper by Tamar Atinc and Emily Gustafsson-Wright discusses the gains to be had from investing in early childhood development programs toward improved health and education for millions of children under five around the world.

-In December 2008, the Brooking Institute's Early Child Development (ECD) Initiative hosted the second conference in a series of international events on Early Child Development for the Developing World.
+Early Child Development for the Developing World (December 2008) - This was the second conference in a series of international events hosted by the Brooking Institute's Early Child Development (ECD) Initiative.
 After the conference, a related discussion took place on the importance of early child development and its impact on sustainable economic development.
 A transcript of the discussion (2008) is available online.

 The Commonwealth Fund's Section on Child Health/Development promotes improved quality of and access to health care services for society's most vulnerable young children.
 A Commonwealth Fund report, entitled An International Comparison of Early Childhood Initiatives: From Services to Systems (2009), describes efforts of the United States, England, Canada, and Australia to develop early childhood policies that produce lasting gains for young children.